SMKSmith/deep-learning-challenge/README.md

 #### What steps did you take in your attempts to increase model performance?

 The following steps I used to increase the model performance was adding additional bins for outliers in columns.
 Then added the column 'NAME' as a feature.
 Additional neurons were added to a hidden layer.
-Three different activation functions were used for each hidden layer.
+Three different activation functions were used in total, a different function for each hidden layer.
 Once the model was configured and run the variables within the model were re-evaluated to attempt to increase the performance.

 ## Summary